(1300 292 371)

 A derisive term used to describe an unskilled individual that uses existing computer scripts or programs to hack computers, networks or websites, lacking the expertise to write their own.

-Search Engine Optimisation is the process of increasing the quality of website traffic by increasing the visibility of a website or a web page to users of a web search engine.
+The process of increasing website traffic by increasing the visibility or ranking of a website or a web page to users of a search engine.

-A secondary target market is the people who are the second most likely to purchase your products and services.
+The people who are the second most likely to purchase products and services, and are thus targeted for marketing purposes.

 A representative of a foreign government on exchange or long-term posting.